wiscbicklab/PCA_Visualizer/README.md

   - Download the .exe from the latest release at https://github.com/wiscbicklab/PCA_11.27.24/releases
   - Run the .exe
     - You may need to override security warnings by right-clicking to 'run as administrator'
+    - The .exe may take a while to launch especially during first launch

 ## How to use the application